MohammadJavadArdestani/Cloud-Computing-projects/README.md

 ```bash
 docker pull mjavadardestani/secretnotes
 ```
-## Deployment via Docker Compose
+## Deployment by Docker Compose
 we created a YML file to define the services with a single command, can spin everything up or tear it all down.
-You can fine the file [here](https://github.com/MohammadJavadArdestani/Cloud-Computing-projects/blob/main/Privenotes/docker-compose.yml) and deploy the project via Docker Compose, run the following command:
+You can fine the file [here](https://github.com/MohammadJavadArdestani/Cloud-Computing-projects/blob/main/Privenotes/docker-compose.yml) and deploy the project by Docker Compose, run the following command:
 ```bash
 docker-compose up -d
 ```